Nick-Pestov/AI_Media_Detector/README.md

 **Chrome Extension built at the GenAI Genesis Hackathon**

-Created by Nick Pestov with the help of Ashwin Mayurathan, Caleb Joseph & Mayushan Mayurathan
+Created by Nick Pestov, with contributions from Ashwin Mayurathan, Caleb Joseph, and Mayushan Mayurathan.

 🎥 [link to recorded demo](https://youtu.be/-PPWmH8h8h4?si=SrPUmjGHQXROqBVL)
 🌐 [Landing Page](https://verifai-mock-download-hub.lovable.app/)